-Encourage your loved one to seek ongoing support from counsellors and fellow recovering addicts
+Encourage your loved one to seek ongoing support from counselors and fellow recovering addicts

-Your loved one could benefit from planning ongoing counselling sessions to check up on their mental health post-treatment.
+Your loved one could benefit from planning ongoing counseling sessions to check up on their mental health post-treatment.
 This ongoing professional support can motivate many former addicts to stay sober.